hashicorp/terraform-website/content/source/docs/cloud/api/run.html.md

 A run performs a plan and apply, using a configuration version and the workspace’s current variables.
 You can specify a configuration version when creating a run; if you don’t provide one, the run defaults to the workspace’s most recently used version.
 (A configuration version is “used” when it is created or used for a run in this workspace.)

-Creating a run requires permission to queue plans for the specified workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Creating a run requires permission to queue plans for the specified workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 -> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/api-tokens.html#organization-api-tokens).
 You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/api-tokens.html#team-api-tokens).